woman walking across bridge in district energy facility

 District energy

-District energy uses a centrally-located facility, or facilities, to generate thermal energy – heat, hot water, or chilled water – for commercial buildings that form an “energy district.”
+• District energy uses a centrally-located facility, or facilities, to generate thermal energy – heat, hot water, or chilled water – for commercial buildings that form an “energy district.”
 The energy is transported through underground pipes to meet the needs of commercial and institutional buildings such as life sciences, college and hospital campuses, museums, hospitality, airports, and office parks.
-Learn more

-District energy provided multiple advantages:
+• District energy provides multiple advantages:

 • Freedom from asset ownership and the costs associated with maintenance